Kirk-KD/datapack-builder/docs/roadmap.md

 ### Editor Saving/Loading
 Regardless of the format an Editor's result is in, it should be able to load back the exact same value and state when given the same result and context.
 For example, an Item Stack Editor should be able to accept its own result data and populate itself and its inner Editors.
+As such, consumers of an Editor intending to save and load its data must keep the whole Editor State instead of only `data`, in most cases.

 ## Data Registry
 Static Minecraft data will be obtained via a local clone of [misode/mcmeta](https://github.com/misode/mcmeta/tree/registries).